Cripple Creek, Colorado: Labor strife

+Late 20th, early 21st century

 Through 2005, the Cripple Creek district produced about 23.5 million troy ounces (979 1/6 troy tons; 731 metric tons) of gold.
 The underground mines are mostly idle, except for a few small operations.
 There are significant underground deposits remaining which may become feasible to mine in the future.
 Large scale open pit mining and cyanide heap leach extraction of near-surface ore material, left behind by the old time miners as low grade, has taken place since 1994 east of Cripple Creek, near its sister city of Victor, Colorado.
-The district’s population began declining starting in 1905 as mines began closing.
+The district's population began declining starting in 1905 as mines began closing.
 By 1920, only 40 mines were in business, and by 1945 the number dwindled to just 20 mines.

 The current mining operation is conducted by Cripple Creek & Victor Gold Mining Company (CC&V), run currently by Newmont Mining.
 The mine operates 24 hours a day, 365 days a year.
 Mine operations, maintenance, and processing departments work a rotating day/night schedule in 12-hour shifts.

 With many empty storefronts and picturesque homes, Cripple Creek once drew interest as a ghost town.
 At one point, the population dropped to a few hundred, although Cripple Creek was never entirely deserted.
 In the 1970s and 1980s, travelers on photo safari might find themselves in a beautiful decaying historic town.
 A few restaurants and bars catered to tourists, who could pass weathered empty homes with lace curtains hanging in broken windows.

 Colorado voters allowed Cripple Creek to establish legalized gambling in 1991.
 Cripple Creek is currently more of a gambling and tourist town than a ghost town.
 Casinos now occupy many historic buildings.
 Casino gambling has been successful in bringing revenue and vitality back into the area.
 It also provides funding for the State Historical Fund, administered by the Colorado Office of Archaeology and Historic Preservation.
 In 2012, Colorado casinos produced over $104 million in tax revenue for these programs.